 3 - Tilapia

-Even though tilapia might not be the fanciest fish around, it’s a rockstar when it comes to versatility and budget-friendly options.
-It’s a mild-flavored fish with a delicate, slightly sweet taste that makes it a great stand-in for halibut.
+It's a mild-flavored fish with a delicate, slightly sweet taste that makes it a great stand-in for halibut (a freshwater cichlid commonly farmed worldwide).

 Tilapia has a tender, flaky texture that cooks beautifully in any recipe you'd normally reserve for halibut.
 It's usually more affordable too, so it won't break the bank.

 Curious about other choices?
-Check out our tilapia substitutes guide for more tips.
+Check out air-fryer tilapia cooking tips for simple preparations.

 4 - Flounder

-Flounder is a thin, delicate white fish that’s great being cooked whole or in large pieces.
-It has a sweet, delicate flavor that’s similar to halibut, making it a solid stand-in for many recipes.
+Flounder is a thin, delicate white fish that's great being cooked whole or in large pieces (a right-eyed flatfish in the family Pleuronectidae).

 The texture is delicate and flaky, almost melting in your mouth.
 Fair warning, though, it can be a bit pricier than other options.

 Want to see more about flounder swaps?
-Check out our guide on flounder substitutes and keep your meals exciting.
+Check out flounder side dish ideas and keep your meals exciting.

 5 - Sole

-Another close contender is sole, a relative of flounder that’s perfect for halibut swaps.
-It boasts a sweet, buttery flavor that’s seriously hard to resist.
+Another close contender is sole, a relative of flounder that's perfect for halibut swaps (family Soleidae).
+It has a sweet, buttery flavor that's seriously hard to resist.

 Sole's texture is delicate and flaky, melting in your mouth with each bite.
 Its mild and sweet profile is similar to halibut, making it a seamless switch in recipes.